Olivier Giroud: 2001–12: Youth level and early senior career

+2012–15: First major tournaments

 On 16 October 2012, Giroud equalised for France in its 1–1 draw against Spain in a 2014 FIFA World Cup qualifier.
 Coming on as a substitute in the 88th minute, he scored a headed goal from a Franck Ribéry cross in the fourth minute of injury time.
 Due to his goal against Spain and good form with Arsenal, Giroud, along with Arsenal teammate Laurent Koscielny, received a call for France's tie against Italy on 14 November.
 In the match, Giroud had a few chances, but then was substituted with five other players in the second half as France came back from behind to win the match 2–1.
 Giroud scored twice and was named man of the match in a 6–0 win over Australia on 11 October 2013 in an international friendly.

-On 13 May 2014, Giroud was named in Didier Deschamps' squad for the 2014 FIFA World Cup.
+On 13 May 2014, Giroud was named in Didier Deschamps's squad for the 2014 FIFA World Cup.
 After appearing as a second-half substitute in France's opening match against Honduras, Giroud was named in the starting line-up for the team's second group fixture against Switzerland.
 He scored the opening goal of the match in the 17th minute to record his first FIFA World Cup goal and the 100th at the tournament in the French national team's history, as Les Bleus ran out 5–2 winners to qualify for the knockout stage.